 While Glympse makes it easy to share your location with others temporarily, Family Locator makes it easy to track your family members on the move.

 You begin by creating a group called Circle where you can add your better half, and the kids.
 You can also use this for friends.
-The app will then show their location in real time.
+The app will then show their location in real-time.
 What I like about the app is that you can also chat with them.

 The app will notify you when the person concerned reaches his/her destination.
 You can also use the app to find your mobile devices if you haven’t registered it on Google already.

-The app is intelligent can notify family members or friends in emergency situations like car crash.
+The app is intelligent can notify family members or friends in emergency situations like a car crash.
 Family Locator does it by analyzing and recording your driving habits.